chuckyee/chuckyee.github.io/_posts/2017-08-28-cardiac-segmentation.md

 ![pixel-stats](/images/pixel-statistics.png)

-In constructing our loss functions, we experimented with reweighting schemes to balance the class distributions, but ultimately found that a simple average performed best.
+In constructing the loss functions, I experimented with reweighting schemes to balance the class distributions, but ultimately found that the unweighted average performed best.

-During training, we split out 20% of the images as a validation set.
-The organizers of the RV segmentation challenge have a separate test set consisting of another 514 MRI images derived from a separate set of 32 patients, for which we submit predicted contours for evaluation.
+During training, 20% of the images were split out as a validation set.
+The organizers of the RV segmentation challenge have a separate test set consisting of another 514 MRI images derived from a separate set of 32 patients, for which I submitted predicted contours for final evaluation.

 Let's look at model architectures.